cltk/cltk/README.md

 The Classical Language Toolkit
 ==============================

+WARNING: This is an alpha-stage project.
+Everything should work, but expect braking changes frequently.

 About
 -----
 The Ancient Greek and Latin languages have not benefited from comprehensive scientific study.
 The goals of the Classical Language Toolkit (CLTK) are to: